 - Facilitate collaborations and diverse networks among workshop participants.

 - Provide guidance on the development of clinical trial protocols.

 - Develop a cadre of well-trained, experienced clinical researchers who will become future leaders in clinically focused cancer research.

-Developed for University of Miami K12 Calabresi Scholars and modeled after the AACR-ASCO Methods in Clinical Cancer Research Workshop (Vail), this course includes 20 hours of lectures and discussion over five weeks.
-Participants complete homework assignments leading to the development of a clinical trial protocol ready for IRB submission by the end of the workshop series.
-Lectures teach basic research concepts and principles that underlie the design and actual day-to-day conduct of clinical trials, using examples primarily from cancer trials.
-The course is open to Sylvester junior faculty, fellows, and residents in addition to the K12 Scholars.
+Developed for University of Miami K12 Calabresi Scholars and modeled after the AACR-ASCO Methods in Clinical Cancer Research Workshop (Vail), this course teaches basic research concepts and principles that underlie the design and actual day-to-day conduct of cancer clinical trials.

 Watch the Course Online

 Recordings from the 2022, 2021, 2020, and 2019 courses are available on Microsoft Stream with University of Miami login.